Robotic vacuum cleaners and mops

 Accessory statistics

-The demands placed on a robotic vacuum cleaner and mop varies from one household to the next, depending on factors such as the size of the area to be cleaned, the level of soiling and the frequency of the cleaning runs.
-As such, the rate at which accessories wear out varies greatly.
-This is why the Home Robots app shows you the extent of wear, such as the brushes, and indicates when accessories should be replaced.
-This ensures that the robot is always perfectly equipped to perform at its best and the cleaning results leave nothing to be desired.
+The demands placed on a robotic vacuum cleaner and mop varies, depending on factors like the size of the area to be cleaned, the level of soiling and the frequency of the cleaning runs.
+This is why the Home Robots app shows you the extent of wear, such as the brushes, and when accessories should be replaced.
+This ensures that the robot is always equipped to perform at its best.

 Cleaning history